vsrinivas/fuchsia/docs/makefile_options.md

-# Magenta Makefile Options
+# Zircon Makefile Options

-The following options can be passed to **make** when building Magenta:
+The following options can be passed to **make** when building Zircon:

 * **BOOTFS_DEBUG_MODULES**: See [debugging tips](debugging/tips.md).